-You have the fourth most populous nation in the world, Indonesia, which has an inclination to high technology, as typified by a man who is presently a candidate for Vice President, Habibie.
-Habibie is the person who was educated in aeronautical science at Aachen University-a very good education-who is the leading industrial magnate in Indonesia, who brought in an aircraft industry top-down.
+You have the fourth most populous nation in the world, Indonesia, which has an inclination to high technology, as typified by a man who is presently a candidate for Vice President, B.J.
+Habibie.
+Habibie, educated in aeronautical science at Aachen University-a very good education-is the leading industrial magnate in Indonesia, who brought in an aircraft industry topdown.
 But Indonesia does not really function, because it has very poor infrastructure, and because the national leadership has not yet understood how to approach infrastructure.

 Indonesia is an island nation, a nation of many islands, which means that there's a lot of water.
 And, the land area has a large coastline.
-Therefore, it has a natural, built-in transportation system, a water system.
-Therefore, the most important thing for Indonesia is to develop, in the region of the entire sea area, high-speed, efficient waterborne transport, to develop all the islands together.
-So, where China has a northwest territory development, inland and northwest territory, to develop itself fully, the potential for Indonesia is to develop all the islands, as an integrated nation to an integrated economy.
+Therefore, it has a natural, built-in transportation system, a water system. economy.